 As a very last resort you may need to reinstall MacOS, but note that this will mean effectively reverting to a new Mac.
-You may want to contact Apple support before going to this resort.
+You may want to contact Apple Support before resorting to this.
 While you can non-destructively reinstall macOS without deleting files, we recommend always backing up your files and folders to an external hard drive or to the cloud in order to be prepared for this eventuality.

 How to fix a black screen on a MacBook Pro external monitor

-The steps above should help you resolve a MacBook Pro black screen, but if your laptop's own screen is working but an external monitor is blank, there are other things to try.
+The steps above should help you resolve a MacBook Pro black screen, or a black screen on MacBook Air but if your laptop's own screen is working but an external monitor is blank, there are other things to try.

 01. Check your connections